DAGobertGans/docgen/_pages/org-eclipse-elk-layered-mergeHierarchyEdges.md

 		With this option set to true, we try to create as few hierarchical ports as possible in the process.
 In particular, all edges that form a hyperedge can share a port.
 documentation:
+default value:  true
+lower bound: *not defined*
-default value: org.eclipse.xtext.xbase.impl.XBooleanLiteralImpl@57a7efe2 (isTrue: true) lower bound: upper bound:
+upper bound: *not defined*
 targets: [parents]
 legady ids: [de.cau.cs.kieler.klay.layered.mergeHierarchyEdges]
 dependencies: